-Alison I. Stein is a partner in the firm’s nationally recognized Content, Media, and Entertainment Practice.
+Alison I. Stein is Co-Chair of the firm’s nationally recognized Content, Media, and Entertainment Practice.
 Ms. Stein’s practice focuses on intellectual property counseling and litigation, and on matters involving content protection, copyright infringement, content moderation, licensing negotiations and transactions, clearance work, DMCA, trademark enforcement, trade secrets, unfair competition, defamation, entertainment litigation, and contractual disputes.
-In 2021, Ms. Stein was ranked as a top copyright lawyer nationwide by Legal 500, which also named Jenner & Block as one of only two nationwide “Next Generation” partners for Media and Entertainment: Litigation by Legal 500 US (the second year she received that honor).
+In 2021, Ms. Stein was named a Notable Woman in Law by Crain's New York Business, and was also recognized as one of only two nationwide “Next Generation” partners for Media and Entertainment: Litigation by Legal 500 US (the second year she received that honor).
 Ms. Stein has previously been recognized as one of only four “Rising Stars” in Media & Entertainment by Law360, which is an honor given to “attorneys under 40 whose legal accomplishments belie their age,” and was profiled as a “Rising Star” by the New York Law Journal, which recognizes “the region’s most promising lawyers who are no older than 40.”
 Jenner & Block’s Content, Media, and Entertainment Practice, which has been repeatedly recognized as a Band 1 practice by Chambers USA, and is ranked as one of only five “Tier 1” copyright firms in the country by Legal 500 US.

 Ms. Stein represents a wide range of companies and individuals, including media organizations, technology companies, video game companies, television and movie studios, fashion and beauty companies, record labels, financial organizations, authors, and individual artists.
 Her work involves litigation at the trial and appellate court levels.
 She is frequently called upon by companies and individuals seeking to protect, distribute and leverage content, and has broad experience representing companies in their most complex and high-stakes litigations.
 Ms. Stein also has significant experience vetting individuals for high-profile appointments in the content, tech, media, and political space, including by assessing potential conflicts of interest those appointments might pose.
 Ms. Stein was a key member of a trial team that won a federal jury verdict of $13.15 million in damages for the Estate of Elaine Steinbeck, the late wife of author John Steinbeck.